 The manual override function allows the system to be set to the run mode regardless of other conditions.
 This mode is enabled when the manual override terminal and common are connected.
 It is disabled when they are disconnected.
 If the controller is to be run in continuous mode, a jumper wire may be wired across these terminals.
-When manual override is needed on a periodic basis, wire a SPST toggle switch between the manual override terminal and the common terminal.
+When manual override is needed on a periodic basis, wire a SPST toggle switch between the manual override terminal.